AtjonTV/PlatinumBot/README.md

 ## Features

+> **Socks 4 Proxy**
+You can tell the bot to use a Socks 4 Proxy, HTTP, or HTTPS.
+When configuring the proxy, please make sure to **NOT** use special characters in the username or password

 > **Socks 5 Proxy**
 You can tell the bot to use a Socks 5 Proxy, HTTP, or HTTPS.
 When configuring the proxy, please make sure to **NOT** use special characters in the username or password

 ## Requirements